 Scope of Services

-Architects who provide contract administration, site observation, or project management services in addition to design work carry greater exposure than those providing design-only services.
-The broader your service offering, the higher the premium.
+Architects who provide contract administration, superintendent services, or project management alongside design carry greater exposure than those delivering design-only services.
+The wider your service offering, the broader your liability and the higher the premium.

 Real-World Insurance Scenarios for Architects